kasnder/gdpr4devs/docs/guidelines.md

     consent is established.
 More information can be found in the Appendix below.
 -   If your app is aimed at *children*, do not employ any third-party services.
 It's not good practice, and a violation of Apple's terms.
+-   If possible, use libraries that make their source code available.
+Otherwise, you have no means to verify the underlying data practices.

 **Always provide a privacy policy.** Provide a privacy policy on the app store and within the app.
 You may want to use one of the privacy policy